Revell Kylo Ren's Shuttle review & build

 Build Log links

 This is the build log for the Revell Kylo Ren's Shuttle, Command Shuttle, or Upsilon-class shuttle...your choice.
-The kit is actually VERY well detailed for a Revell snap kit.
+The kit has very nice detail for a Revell snap kit.
 But it does have a few issues like the lack of detail in the upper wing sidewalls, the canopy, and the overuse of octagons to simulate circles.
 No really, Revell uses at least 11 octagons on various parts of the ship instead of circles.
 And yet they DO use some circles in other areas.
 I don't get it.
-The only other issue is that the wings are permanently fixed vertically for landing.
+The other issue is that Revell molded the kit with wings in the vertical-only position.
 So I'll have to make some adjustments there.

 First off, I bought 2 kits for roughly $14 a piece from Hobby Lobby with my coupons.
 I'm glad I did because I messed up on the first one.
 And I also noticed that some of the wings were badly warped.
 Even after gluing them together, I think the warping is too bad.
 So, CHECK YOUR KIT as soon as you get it.

 Here are the hulls.
-I've already removed the big ugly octagon from the front of the upper hull.
+I already removed the big ugly octagon from the front of the upper hull.
 However, you can see the detail is quite excellent.

 And here's a look at the unmodified shuttle.
 You can see there's the ugly octagon and an odd tab over the canopy that needs removal.
-The raised plate over the canopy is also very soft in detail and will be replaced with styrene.
+The raised plate over the canopy is also very soft in detail, which I will replace with styrene.

 Modified upper hull.
 Check out the painted octagons mid-picture, as well as the larger octagons at the top of the picture....all should have been circles.
 They even have circles molded on the lower parts of the hull, why not the upper section?